AidanWelch/OpenTrafficCamMap/README.md

 # OpenTrafficCamMap
+A crowdsourced database of 6409 traffic cameras.
-A crowdsourced database of 9664 traffic cameras.
+A crowdsourced database of 6409 traffic cameras.

 [Checkout the interactive map!](http://otc.armchairresearch.org/map)